 Last week on Cornwall Sunday, Tintagel was the headline act, the place where the legendary King Arthur was conceived.
 Only right then, to also feature the place where his life ended (or did it?).

-On our way from Bodmin Moor to Port Isaac, we drove along a small Cornish road, the B3314.
-Between the villages of Camelford and Tintagel, we happened to pass a sign for the Arthurian Centre.
-It seemed like a fun stop, particularly for a restless 8-year-old, so I did a quick U-turn.
+On our way from Bodmin Moor to Port Isaac, we drIve along a small Cornish road, the B3314.
+Between the villages of Camelford and Tintagel, we happen to pass a sign for the Arthurian Centre.
+Seem like a fun stop, particularly for a restless 8-year-old, so I make a quick U-turn.

-That turned out to be a good decision, she enjoyed it heaps.
-Of course, she would have enjoyed any stop – she finds road trips quite boring.
-But the Arthurian Centre has a large playground with a castle (of course), tea and cakes for sale, brasses to rub, and a children´s Grail Trail.
+That turns out to be a good decision, she enjoys it heaps.
+(Of course, she would have enjoyed any stop – she finds road trips a bit boring.)
+But the Arthurian Centre has a large playground with a castle (of course), tea and cakes for sale, brasses to rub, and a children’s Grail Trail.

 Slaughterbridge